When She Sings

 So kindly soft, it makes me weep.

-She sings them to a gentle rest,
+She sings them to their gentle rest,

 Her words bright gifts